postgrespro/pg_probackup/Documentation.md

 As compared to other backup solutions, pg_probackup offers the following benefits that can help you implement different backup strategies and deal with large amounts of data:

-- Choosing between full and page-level incremental backups to speed up backup and recovery
-- Implementing a single backup strategy for multi-server PostgreSQL clusters
+- Incremental modes: page-level incremental backup with three different approaches of acquiring changed pages allows to choose incremental mode which suits your needs best or mix them in accordance with data flow
-- Automatic data consistency checks and on-demand backup validation without actual data recovery
+- Validation: Automatic data consistency checks and on-demand backup validation without actual data recovery
+- Verification: PostgreSQL instance on-demand verification via dedicated `checkdb` command
-- Managing backups in accordance with retention policy
+- Retention: Managing backups in accordance with retention policies - Time and/or Redundancy based, with two retention methods - `delete expired` and/or `merge expired`
-- Running backup, restore, and validation processes on multiple parallel threads
+- Parallelization: Running backup, restore, merge, checkdb and validation processes on multiple parallel threads
-- Storing backup data in a compressed state to save disk space
+- Compression: Storing backup data in a compressed state to save disk space
+- Deduplication: Saving disk space by not backpuping the not changed non-data files ('_vm', '_fsm', etc)
+- Remote operations: Backup PostgreSQL instance located on remote machine or restore backup on it
-- Taking backups from a standby server to avoid extra load on the master server
+- Backup from replica: Avoid extra load on the master server by taking backups from a standby
-- Extended logging settings
-- Custom commands to simplify WAL log archiving
-- Backing up files and directories located outside of PostgreSQL data directory, such as configuration or log files
+- External directories: Add to backup content of directories located outside of PostgreSQL data directory, such as configs, logs or pg_dump files
+- Extended logging settings:

-To manage backup data, pg_probackup creates a *backup catalog*.
-This directory stores all backup files with additional meta information, as well as WAL archives required for point-in-time recovery.
+To manage backup data, pg_probackup creates a **backup catalog**.
+This is a directory that stores all backup files with additional meta information, as well as WAL archives required for point-in-time recovery.
 You can store backups for different instances in separate subdirectories of a single backup catalog.

 Using pg_probackup, you can take full or incremental backups:
-- Full backups contain all the data files required to restore the database cluster from scratch.
+- FULL backups contain all the data files required to restore the database cluster from scratch.
 - Incremental backups only store the data that has changed since the previous backup.
 It allows to decrease the backup size and speed up backup operations. pg_probackup supports the following modes of incremental backups:
+    - DELTA backup.
+In this mode, pg_probackup reads all data files in the data directory and copies only those pages that has changed since the previous backup.
+Note that this mode can impose read-only I/O pressure equal to a full backup.
     - PAGE backup.
 In this mode, pg_probackup scans all WAL files in the archive from the moment the previous full or incremental backup was taken.
 Newly created backups contain only the pages that were mentioned in WAL records.
 This requires all the WAL files since the previous backup to be present in the WAL archive.
 If the size of these files is comparable to the total size of the database cluster files, speedup is smaller, but the backup still takes less space.
-    - DELTA backup.
-In this mode, pg_probackup reads all data files in the data directory and copies only those pages that has changed since the previous backup.
-Continuous archiving is not necessary for this mode to operate.
-Note that this mode can impose read-only I/O pressure equal to a full backup.
     - PTRACK backup.
 In this mode, PostgreSQL tracks page changes on the fly.
 Continuous archiving is not necessary for it to operate.
 Each time a relation page is updated, this page is marked in a special PTRACK bitmap for this relation.
 As one page requires just one bit in the PTRACK fork, such bitmaps are quite small.
 Tracking implies some minor overhead on the database server operation, but speeds up incremental backups significantly.

-Regardless of the chosen backup type, all backups taken with pg_probackup support the following archiving strategies:
+Regardless of the chosen backup type, all backups taken with pg_probackup support the following WAL delivery modes:
+- ARCHIVE backups rely on [continuous archiving](#setting-up-archive-backups).
+This is a default WAL delivery mode.

-- Autonomous backups include all the files required to restore the cluster to a consistent state at the time the backup was taken.
-Even if continuous archiving is not set up, the required WAL segments are included into the backup.
+- STREAM backups include all the files required to restore the cluster to a consistent state at the time the backup was taken.
+Regardless of continuous archiving been set up or not, the required WAL segments are included into the backup.
-- Archive backups rely on continuous archiving.
-Such backups enable cluster recovery to an arbitrary point after the backup was taken (point-in-time recovery).

 ### Limitations